Royal Mews: Carriage horses

+Windsor Greys at the Royal Mews, Buckingham Palace.

-The complement of horses in the Royal Mews today includes around a dozen Windsor Greys and eighteen Cleveland Bays.
-The horses are regularly exercised in the art of pulling carriages (which is one of the reasons for the continuing use of horse-drawn transport for the daily messenger rounds between Buckingham Palace and St James's Palace); they are used for competitive and recreational driving as well as for ceremonial duties.
+The complement of horses in the Royal Mews includes around a dozen Windsor Greys and eighteen Cleveland Bays.
+The greys are used for pulling carriages containing the monarch; the bays are used for everyone else.
+The horses are regularly exercised, and are used for competitive and recreational driving as well as for ceremonial duties.
 The manure that is produced by the horses is used by the adjacent Buckingham Palace Garden.